cs3110/textbook/interp/subst_lambda.md

 ## An Implementation

-There is a complete implementation of an interpreter for the call-by-name lambda calculus, including capture-avoiding substitution, that you can [download here](lambda-subst.zip).
+There is a complete implementation of an interpreter for the lambda calculus, including capture-avoiding substitution, that you can [download here](lambda-subst.zip).
 It uses the `gensym` strategy from above the generate fresh names, as you can see in [this file](lambda-subst/main.ml).
+There is a definition named `strategy` that you can use to switch between call-by-value and call-by-name.